 How long do running shoes last? or when will I need to replace my running shoes?
-Are both one of the most frequently asked questions asked by our customers, and overall a very important question.
+Are both one of the most frequently asked questions asked by our customers and overall a very important question.

-When most people ask this question they are asking how long they can run in the shoes for, before they could risk causing an injury; this is what we call the effective life.
+When most people ask this question they are asking how long they can run in the shoes for before they could risk causing an injury; this is what we call the effective life.

-What is the effective life?
+What is an effective life?

-The effective life is determined by three main factors: the cushioning, the support/structure and the upper integrity.
+The effective life is determined by three main factors: the cushioning, the support/structure, and the upper integrity.

 The shoes are still wearable long past the effective life of a shoe, which we call the wearable life.
-It’s important to distinguish between the effective life and the wearable life, because there is a huge difference.
+It’s important to distinguish between the effective life and the wearable life because there is a huge difference.
 Most running shoes are wearable for years after their effective life has expired, but you certainly wouldn’t want to run in them!

 So many factors!

-The question of how long running shoes will last certainly can’t be given a straightforward answer as it is dependant on so many factors so let’s quickly break down the factors that affect the life of a running shoe:
+The question of how long running shoes will last certainly can’t be given a straightforward answer as it is dependent on so many factors so let’s quickly break down the factors that affect the life of a running shoe: